medusajs/medusa/docs/content/how-to/uploading-images-to-s3.md

 },
 ```

-In the above options, we include the `s3_url`.
+In the above options, an `s3_url` is included.
 The url has the following format:

 ```shell=
 https://[bucket].s3.[region].amazonaws.com
 ```

-The two access keys in the options are the ones we created in the previous section.
+The two access keys in the options are the ones created in the previous section.

 > Make sure to use an environment variable for the secret key in a live environment.